MeteorStudioASU/lcc/README.md

 # lcc
 Developed by Robert LiKamWa (@roblkw_asu) and Matthew Lane (@mattlane66).

-LCC is a localized cue correction solution for spatialized audio through standard computer stereo speakers.
+LCC is a localized cue correction solution for spatialized audio through stereo speakers.

-These instructions are for Mac OS X.
+These instructions are for macOS.

 ## Setup